Ongawanai/Brain-Games/README.md

 Brain-games is a set of five games that test your math skills.

+To install brain games you need to have git.
+Install it with these commands:

+sudo apt update
+sudo apt install git-all

+Then you need to clone my repo with command:

+git clone git@github.com:Ongawanai/frontend-project-44.git

-To install Brain-games just type the command 'make install' in the console
+At last, but not the least, type the command 'make install' in the console.
+Now you can play :)

+What games do we have?

 Brain-even - generates random numbers, in response to which you must write 'yes' or 'no', depending on whether the number is even or not.
 To start, just type the command 'brain-even' in the console.